Douglas Leone

 Douglas M. Leone (born July 4, 1957) is an American billionaire venture capitalist and former managing partner of Sequoia Capital, from which role he stepped aside in 2022 while remaining a general partner.
 As of August 2022, his net worth was estimated at US$6.1 billion.

 Early life

 Leone was born July 4, 1957, in Genoa, Italy.
 His family moved to the United States when Leone was 11 and settled in Mount Vernon, New York.
-Leone earned a bachelor's degree in mechanical engineering from Cornell University in 1979, a master's in industrial engineering from Columbia University's School of Engineering and Applied Science in 1986, and a master's degree in management from the MIT Sloan School of Management in 1988.
+Leone earned a bachelor's degree in mechanical engineering from Cornell University in 1979, a master's in industrial engineering from Columbia University's School of Engineering and Applied Science in 1986, and a master's degree in management from the MIT Sloan School of Management in 1988 as a Sloan Fellow.

 Career

 Leone began his career in sales and management positions at Sun Microsystems, Hewlett-Packard, and Prime Computer.
 He joined Sequoia Capital in 1988, became a managing partner in 1996, and then the global managing partner in 2012.